SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 Protocols
 =========

-A :newTerm:`protocol` defines a blueprint or template set of methods, properties, and other requirements that suit a particular task or piece of functionality.
+A :newTerm:`protocol` defines a blueprint of methods, properties, and other requirements that suit a particular task or piece of functionality.
 The protocol doesn't actually provide an implementation for any of these requirements –